ojaha065/simplePHPLoginSystem/README.md

 #### register.php
 My take on creating a simple registration form with Bootstrap.
 Feel free to modify it to fit your needs.
 #### wordlist.txt
-This is the list of 1000 most common English words.
+This is the list of the most common English words.
 It's used by username suggestor.
 You can replace the list with your own .txt file.
 Every word on the list needs to be followed by line break.

 ### Config options